Florence of Worcester

 The Chronicon ex Chronicis (Chronicle of Chronicles) was composed, in Latin, at Worcester during the early-12th century.
 Its author used a universal chronicle compiled at Mainz, by Marianus Scotus, as the platform on which to build his work – expanding it, from the 5th century onwards, with material pertaining to English history, a major source being a now lost version of the Anglo-Saxon Chronicle.

-On the Nones of July [7th July], the Worcester monk Florence died.
+On the Nones of July [7th July], the Worcester monk FLORENCE died.
 His meticulous learning and scholarly labours have made this chronicle of chronicles outstanding among all others.
+His body is covered by earth, his soul searches the skies.
+There in the sight of God may he reign among the saints forever.
+Amen.

-Let the reader here correct John if he errs!
+This however I do entreat: May every Christian rest in total bliss!
+Let the reader here correct John if he errs![*]

 John, an Englishman by birth who entered the monastery of Worcester as a boy and won great repute for his learning and piety, continued the chronicle of Marianus Scotus and carefully recorded the events of William’s reign and of his sons William Rufus and Henry up to the present.

 Orderic proceeds to say that John had been instructed to continue Marianus’ chronicle by Wulfstan, bishop of Worcester, who died in 1095, and makes no mention of Florence.
-Moreover, the Chronicon ex Chronicis exhibits no change of style after its notice of Florence’s death in 1118, and entries before that year include material taken from Eadmer’s Historia Novorum in Anglia (History of Recent Events in England), which was not finalized until c.1123.
+Moreover, the Chronicon ex Chronicis exhibits no change of style after its notice of Florence’s death in 1118, and entries before that year incorporate material taken from Eadmer’s Historia Novorum in Anglia (History of Recent Events in England), which was not finalized until c.1123.
 The modern tendency, therefore, is to see John as the creative force behind the Chronicon ex Chronicis, and to diminish Florence’s role to little more than a labourer (carrying out the preliminary spadework).
 The fact remains, however, that Florence’s obituary indicates his contribution to the project was certainly not inconsiderable.

 Chronicon ex Chronicis translated by P. McGurk